konpyutaika/nifikop/site/docs/3_manage_nifi/2_manage_users_and_accesses/1_users_management.md

 The `NifiUser` resource was already introduced for the [SSL credentials](../1_manage_clusters/1_deploy_cluster/4_ssl_configuration#create-ssl-credentials) concerns.
 What we are covering here is the NiFi user management part introduced in this resource.

-When you create a `NifiUser` resource the operator will :
+When you create a `NifiUser` resource the operator will:

 1. Try to check if a user already exists with the same name on the NiFi cluster, if it does, the operator will set [NifiUser.Status.Id](../1_manage_clusters/1_deploy_cluster/4_ssl_configuration#create-ssl-credentials) to bind it with the kubernetes resource.
 2. If no user is found, the operator will create and manage it (i.e it will ensure the synchronisation with the NiFi Cluster).